Having a bad day or happy that it’s all going so well? – So what could go wrong?

 It all looked so good for Isambard Kingdom Brunel, the top engineer of his day as he looked on as the launch of his new ship the SS Great Eastern was about to happen.

-With a history of success such as the Great Western Railway (where he caused the standardisation of UK time), the Clifton Suspension Bridge, the SS Great Britain and the Royal Albert Bridge in London what could go wrong?
+With a history of success such as the Great Western Railway (where he caused the standardisation of UK time), the Clifton Suspension Bridge design, the building of the SS Great Britain and the Royal Albert Bridge over the mighty Tamar River in Devon what could go wrong?

 Scott Russell & Co. won the contract with a very good tender to build the SS Great Eastern and work began at Burrell’s Wharf at Millwall Dock in spring 1854.
 Her sheer size meant that she could not be built with her pointed at the Thames because of a lack of space on land (she was that big!) and so it was decided that she would be built and enter the water sideways.